-However, a pair of scissors did make an appearance during one highly irregular Rokkaku Battle.
+However, a pair of scissors did make an appearance during one highly irregular rokkaku battle.
 That was during a South Australian kite festival some years ago, here in Adelaide!
 So a little birdie told me.

-Talking about Rokkakus, the traditional Japanese bouts just involved the downing of kites, by means other than sawing through the flying lines.
+of kites by means other than sawing through the flying lines.

 Most other fighter designs are actually unstable in the air while there is low tension in the flying line.
-With the right amount of extra tension applied, a skillful flyer can cause the kite to dart off in any straight line direction desired.

-Flying fighters is not necessarily 'kids stuff'.
+Flying fighters is not necessarily "kids stuff."
 However, huge numbers of kids in the countries with a kite-fighting culture do participate.
 The skills, in both construction and flying, have been passed down for generations.

 On this site, there's more kite-making info than you can poke a stick at :-)